 The objectives of the summit are as follows:

 - To exchange CMV traffic safety information and new research with attendees on relevant topics including, but not limited to, improved compliance, new safety technologies, and rural road safety.

 - To involve state and federal officials in collaboration with regard to safety regulations and innovations in compliance approaches.

-- To discuss emerging technologies from federal, state and university research efforts on commercial vehicle enforcement operations, and to investigate potential areas of collaboration.
+- To discuss emerging technologies from federal, state, and university research efforts on commercial vehicle enforcement operations and investigate potential collaboration areas.

-- To involve all participants in sharing the cost and benefits of past experiences and best practices on a wide variety of topics that relate to safety, technology and rural roads.
+- To involve all participants in sharing the cost and benefits of past experiences and best practices on a wide variety of topics related to safety, technology, and rural roads.

-- To build and strengthen existing law enforcement, university, and private industry partnerships for research and technology transfer efforts directed at improving CMV safety.
+- To build and strengthen existing law enforcement, university, and private industry partnerships for research and technology transfer efforts to improve CMV safety.

-- To assist law enforcement and private industry participants to gain access to university research CMV safety resources able to assist with data analysis, analytics, and related topics, such as optimization and statistical processing.
+- To assist law enforcement and private industry participants in gaining access to university research, CMV safety resources can assist with data analysis, analytics, and related topics, such as optimization and statistical processing.

 - To duplicate and improve upon the 2018 Summit by taking advantage of the experiences of those who conducted the first Summit as well as those who attended it.

 Title VI Information

 Please e-mail the CMV Summit Committee with any questions regarding this event.

 This material is based upon work supported by the FMCSA under cooperative agreement FM-MHP-0459-19-01-00.